 What are you looking for from WILD-I?

 We’re looking for great stories about wildlife or conservation that really matter to you.
-Entries will be judged on the quality of the idea, the research and the innovative way that you tell your story.
+Entries will be judged on the quality of the idea, the research, and the innovative way that you tell your story.
 The report can be written in the form of a blog post or as a short essay of 150 words maximum.
-It does not need to be in English if this is not your first language.
+Reports don’t have to be submitted in English.

 How should I prepare my files for submission to the competition?

-For all categories other than WILD-I moving images: digital files must be submitted as JPEGs, saved at a high quality setting of at least 8 in Photoshop, Adobe RGB (1998), and at 1920 pixels along the longest dimension.
+For all categories: digital files must be submitted as JPEGs, saved at a high quality setting of at least 8 in Photoshop, Adobe RGB (1998), and at 1920 pixels along the longest dimension.
 No borders, watermarks or signatures should be included.

 For WILD-I, entries are accepted from any mobile device where a mobile device is considered to be any device whose primary purpose is not the production of photographic or video content.
 Stills images should be submitted as JPEGs or JPGs as above.